BY OUR PLATFORMS

 An alternative method for in vivo high throughput assessment of reproductive toxicity.

 Information of value for the estimation of reproductive impairment of a substance in only 21 days.Applicable to a wide range of compounds regardless of mode of action, volatility, solubility and hydrophobicity.Simultaneous assessment of general malformations and abnormal behaviors.

 Information of value for the estimation of reproductive impairment of a substance in only 21 days.

 Applicable to a wide range of compounds regardless of mode of action, volatility, solubility and hydrophobicity.

 According to the OECD guideline 229.
-Male and female fish in a reproductive status are exposed together in test vessels during 21 days.
-The assay is conducted using three chemical exposure concentrations spaced by a constant factor not exceeding 10, as well as a water and a solvent control.
+Male and female fish in a reproductive status are exposed together in test vessels for 21 days.
+The assay is conducted using three chemical exposure concentrations spaced by a constant factor not exceeding 10, as well as a water and solvent control.
 Two replicates per treatment are used (each vessel containing 5 males and 5 females).
 Quantitative fecundity is monitored daily.
 On day 21, vitellogenin levels are measured and, optionally, gonads are fixed for histopathological evaluation.

 Determination of the following parameters at day 21:

 If you want more information about our ReproductionToxassay or have any other questions, pleasecontact our experts.